D.O.B. 25 Jul 1979

 His first ranking title came at the 2009 Welsh Open.
 Carter ended any doubts that he has the capacity to bring his best game to the big occasion as he reeled off seven consecutive frames to run out a 9-5 winner over Joe Swail, firing in breaks of 54, 116, 109, 61, 91 and 67 in a devastating burst of scoring.

 "It means everything to me, it's what I've been practising for since I was a kid.
 It's all about winning, to be able to go home and say no one has beaten you," he said.

 The 2008 World Championship saw Carter reach his first ranking final and make his first competitive 147 break.
 He beat Barry Hawkins, Shaun Murphy, Peter Ebdon and Joe Perry to get there, and made that memorable maximum against Ebdon, becoming only the sixth player to make a 147 at the Crucible.
 However he eventually lost 18-8 to O'Sullivan.

 Carter turned professional in 1996 and was tipped for the top when he reached the semi-finals of the Grand Prix three years later.
 He beat six players including Stephen Hendry and Marco Fu at Preston before his run was finally ended by John Higgins.
-The following month, Carter won the B&H Championship to earn a wild card to the Masters.

 The player nicknamed The Captain is a trained pilot and hopes to be ready to swap 147s for 747s when he retires from professional snooker.